gabyx/dotfiles/README.md

 The script in
 [](./config/dot_config/waybar/scripts/executable_nextmeeting-khal.py) uses
-`khal` to read the synced calendar entries with `vdirsyncer`.
+`khal` to read the synced calendar entries with `vdirsyncer` which runs periodically.

 It syncs google calendar and also the Outlook calendar over `davmail` which is [configured with this file](./config/dot_config/davmail/properties.tmpl).
+Davmail will popup a window for the OAuth authentication if the token is not there.

 #### Troubleshooting